 This stage brings all of the previous stages together into the lead management process.
-Let’s broaden the definition of lead management to include the complete Customer Journey (for example, TPG ONE).
+Let’s broaden the definition of lead management to include the complete Customer Journey.
 Now lead management is defined as a process methodology whereby a company attracts, acquires, and nurtures prospects and customers until qualified to be passed to sales.

 Marketing interacts with customers during their many stages of product adoption and value recognition, encouraging their loyalty and advocacy until they ultimately nurture them back into a new buying cycle, re-qualifying them for sales engagement.
 The components of the process remain the same, but additional stages beyond the first deal close are included.

 Let’s put lead management in perspective.
 Lead management is the process of acquiring new business.
 It is also the practice of synergizing your customers, people, process and technology to produce a sales ready lead that converts at the highest possible rate into an opportunity and a closed deal.